You are here

 (5) Kilgore v.
 City of South El Monte, 3 F.4th 1186, 1189-93 (9th Cir.
 2021) (discussing warrantless administrative searches for “closely regulated” businesses).

-In Verdun v.
-City of San Diego, 51 F.4th 1033, 1049 (9th Cir.
-2022), the Ninth Circuit held that the longstanding practice of chalking tires for parking enforcement purposes does not violate the Fourth Amendment warrant requirement for searches because it fits with the “administrative search” (or “special needs”) exception to that requirement.
+(10) Verdun v.
+City of San Diego, 51 F.4th 1033, 1046-48 (9th Cir.
+2022) (holding that the longstanding practice of chalking tires for parking enforcement purposes does not violate the Fourth Amendment warrant requirement for searches because it fits with the “administrative search” (or “special needs”) exception).